openstack/openstack-ansible-os_sahara/doc/source/configure-sahara.rst

       sahara_use_domain_for_proxy_users: True

-Also, is it possible to change wich roles the trust users will receive in the proxy domain, by default it receives the ``_member_`` role.
+Also, is it possible to change which roles the trust users will receive in the proxy domain, by default it receives the ``_member_`` role.

    In ``user_variables.yml``: